-How to produce and make red Bordeaux wine, white Bordeaux wine, or wine in other regions explained
+How to produce and make red wine, white wine and sweet wine explained

 Wine is made in the Vineyard

 During the winter months, following the previous vintage, green pruning and bud thinning take place.
-The purpose behind this is to decrease the amount of plant material on the vines that could hold back the grapes from the the full value of being exposed to the sun.
+The purpose behind this is to decrease the amount of plant material on the vines that could hold back the grapes from thefull value of being exposed to the sun.
 This will also help encourage concentration in the fruit.

 Deleafing or leaf removal is another choice made in the vineyards.
 The removal of leaves to allow for more exposure to sun, while cutting down the opportunity for the development of rot is sometimes needed, depending on the vineyard, growing seasons and desires of the wine maker.

 HARVESTING THE GRAPES